Udānavarga

 Similar to Pali Dhammapada.
 A Dharmapada is a particular school’s collection of Buddha’s pith inspired verse utterances [udāna].
 These are spoken to fully summarize a particular teaching and compiled by various topics.
 A number of partially complete extant versions have been found.
 This is the most widely known and complete collection widely known and studied from Tibet.

-Dr. Geshe Lozang Jamspal
+Dr. Lozang Jamspal

 International Buddhist College